Instant Pot Spaghetti is easy, one pot and ready in 30 minutes! Brown the meat, add uncooked pasta, sauce and voila!

 • Leftovers are just as good the next day and the day after that.

-• A one pot spaghetti meal: Make for easy clean up!
+• A one pot spaghetti recipe: Make for easy clean up!

-What I love about this recipe is that you can use 5 simple ingredients you have on hand!
+What I love about this Instant Pot spaghetti recipe is that you can use 5 simple ingredients you have on hand!
 It’s convenient and flexible with any ground meat, pasta, or sauce.

-• Pasta: You can use white, whole wheat or gluten free spaghetti noodles.
-As for the shape, you can use long or short pasta, realistically.
-It’s totally flexible.
+• Pasta: You can use white spaghetti, whole wheat spaghetti or gluten free spaghetti noodles.

 • Ground meat: Ground turkey or lean ground beef are usually what I have on hand.
 Poultry will make Instant Pot spaghetti leaner and therefore a healthier choice.